YangNaang2/open-source-practice/README.md

 > This is blockquote following a header.

-...c
+'''c

 //c code with syntax highlighting.
 #include <stdio.h>
 int main(void) {
     printf("Hello World!");
 }
-...
+'''

-*This is an unordered list
+* This is an unordered list
-        *This is an unordered list
+      *  This is an unordered list

 1. This is an ordered list